rsxy/micropulser/README.md

 Serial interface for generating short (µs) pulses on digital output pins.
 Can generate single pulses and pulse trains with rather strict timing, periodic pulses with less strict timing (see below).
-Test pulse pattern with 1, 2, 5, 10 µs pulse width, periodically on pin D2, D3, D4, D5.
+Test pulse pattern with 1, 2, 5 µs pulse width, periodically on pin D2, D3, D4, D5.

 ## Serial commands
-Parameters are separated by single space, termination character is "\n", 115200 baud
+Parameters are separated by single space, termination character is "\n", 115200 baud.

 Syntax: